Finn: A New Musical – at the PB&J Cafe

 Grown-ups will enjoy a grazing table featuring a selection of hors d’oeuvres.
 Plus, our bar and concessions will be open for additional food and drink purchases.

 A Special Atmosphere – The auditorium will be transformed into an interactive dining experience, with tables arranged on the risers and additional seating behind them.
-All seating is general admission, creating a fun and casual setting for families to enjoy the show together.

 Meet the Cast – After the show, kids will have a chance to meet the cast and receive autographs from their favorite characters!